VaibhaviNomula/messy-migrations/README.md

 1. Create a new git repository with your solution
 2. Include all necessary files to run the application
 3. Ensure `python app.py` still works after setup
-4. Share the repository link on https://forms.gle/gpaV5LW5boDFk7uT6
+4. Share the repository link

 ## Evaluation Criteria